larsks/rhel-osp-upgrade-docs/rhel6-rhel7.md

     # yum -y install openstack-nova-compute

+Restore your Nova configuration from your backups:

+    # rsync -a $BACKUP/etc/nova

 Edit `nova.conf` to cap the compute API at an icehouse compatible
 version:

     [upgrade-levels]
-    compute = icehouse
+    compute = 3.23.1

-    conductor = icehouse
+This is required in order for this Juno compute node to inter-operate with other compute nodes still running the Icehouse release.

-And start Nova services on the compute host:
+Start Nova services on the compute host:

     # systemctl enable openstack-nova-compute
     # systemctl start openstack-nova-compute